Helping Your Child Cope with Disaster

 - Be upset at the loss of a favorite toy, blanket, teddy bear, etc.

-- Become more active and restless.
+- Become more active, restless, and irritable.

 - Be afraid of the disaster recurring.

-- Be afraid to be left alone or afraid to sleep alone.
+- Be afraid to be left alone, or afraid to sleep alone.
 Children may want to sleep with a parent or another person.
 They may have nightmares.

 - Behave as they did when younger.
-They may start sucking their thumb, wetting the bed, asking for a bottle, wanting to be held.
+They may start sucking their thumb, wetting the bed, asking for a bottle, or wanting to be held.

-- Have symptoms of illness such as nausea, vomiting, headaches, fever or not wanting to eat.
+- Have symptoms of illness such as nausea, vomiting, headaches, fever, or not wanting to eat.

 - Be quiet and withdrawn, not wanting to talk about the experience.